Fred McCardle

 Fred McCardle (born 4 February 1951) is a Canadian politician, who represented the electoral district of Borden-Kinkora in the Legislative Assembly of Prince Edward Island from 2003 to 2007.
 He was a member of the Prince Edward Island Progressive Conservative Party.
 McCardle is a fifth generation farmer who has run his family farm for 35 years; growing potatoes, cereals and grasses.

 He subsequently stood as a candidate in the party's 2010 leadership race, but lost to Olive Crane.

+McCardle also put his name forward in the 2019 PEI General Election, as an Independent candidate.
+He subsequently lost to incumbent PC MLA Jamie Fox.